MarkMizzi/blog/content/posts/postgres_heapfile2.md

 Wait, what?
 Using TOAST is far faster...what is going on?
 Actually this is a pitfall of `EXPLAIN ANALYZE`: it fetches TOAST pointers from `unary`'s heapfile, but doesn't detoast them.
 Typically values are detoasted on demand.
 In this case, we don't need them during query execution proper, so they remain TOASTed until Postgres has to send them to the client (which doesn't happen in an `EXPLAIN ANALYZE`).

-So in order to run our benchmark we need to open up a terminal.
+So in order to run our benchmark we need to fire up `bash`.
 Let's use everyone's favourite Postgres command: `COPY`.

 ```bash
 $ hyperfine "sudo -u postgres psql -c 'COPY unary TO STDOUT' -o /dev/null"